 The ferry that departs from Bellingham stops in the following ports in Southeast Alaska:

 You can also connect to other ports (such as Gustavus/Glacier Bay or Sitka) from Juneau.
 The ferry stops in each port for as little as 45 minutes or as long as three hours, so if you want to visit a port, you’ll want to disembark there.
-Then you can take a later ferry on to the next destination.
-Making the ferry connections work can be very challenging, so unless you are planning a long trip I would suggest picking one or two places to visit and not trying to visit every port!
-For example, you could spend a couple of days in Ketchikan before continuing on to Juneau, Sitka or Glacier Bay and spending a few days in one of those places before flying home, which would make a good week long trip from Seattle.
+You can take a later ferry on to the next destination.
+Making the ferry connections work can be very challenging.
+Unless you are planning a long trip I would suggest picking one or two places to visit and not trying to visit every port!
+For example, you could spend a couple of days in Ketchikan before continuing on to Juneau, Sitka or Glacier Bay and spending a few days in one of those places before flying home.
+That would make a good week long trip from Seattle.

-In addition to stopping at various ports, the entire trip from Bellingham is extremely scenic through the world famous inside passage of Coastal British Columbia and Southeast Alaska, including narrow channels, forests, mountains and glaciers and sharing the water and passing forests with an abundance of wildlife including whales, porpoises, sea otters, sea lions, seals, orcas, eagles, bears and many shorebirds!
+The entire trip from Bellingham is extremely scenic through the world famous inside passage of Coastal British Columbia and Southeast Alaska.
+Your journey includes narrow channels, forests, mountains and glaciers and sharing the water and passing forests with an abundance of wildlife including whales, porpoises, sea otters, sea lions, seals, orcas, eagles, bears and many shorebirds!

 Will the Alaska Ferry cross rough water?
 Will I get seasick?

 If you’re prone to seasickness, or are anxious about it, then it’s always wise to carry and use an over the counter medication for seasickness such as Dramamine or Bonine.
 I am a fan of Bonine because it doesn’t make you as drowsy.
 I am not particularly prone to seasickness but it can definitely happen to anyone in the right circumstances.
 While storms or high wind are always a possibility on the water, in general the ferry sticks to very protected waters and doesn’t experience a lot of motion during the summer months.
 There are three sections of open water between Bellingham and Ketchikan, with ocean swell even in good weather.
-The Captain makes an announcement before these crossings in case any passengers want to take some type of medication (you have to take it at least half an hour before experiencing motion for it to work).
+The Captain makes an announcement before these crossings in case any passengers want to take some type of medication.

 5 Tips for Booking a ticket on the Alaska Ferry and Preparing for your trip

 - Reading the Alaska Ferry schedule is notoriously challenging and will require some time and patience, but you can handle it!
 I recommend FIRST going to the sailing calendar and filter (upper right hand corner) for the port or ports you want to go to.
-For example, “Bellingham” for the ports and ferries that serve Bellingham, same for “Juneau”.
+For example, “Bellingham” for the ports and ferries that serve Bellingham.
 This will give you a sense of the general schedule for ferries going in and out of that port (which ferries, and which days of the week).
-You’ll need to change ferries if you’re heading to a port that the Bellingham ferry doesn’t go to (such as Sitka or Gustavus/Glacier Bay, for both of these you will change ferries in Juneau), or if you want to spend a few days in a port on the way.
+You’ll need to change ferries if you’re heading to a port that the Bellingham ferry doesn’t go to (such as Sitka or Gustavus/Glacier Bay), or if you want to spend a few days in a port on the way.
 For example, you might want to spend two days in Ketchikan and then continue to Juneau.
 Once you have an idea of how the schedule is working for where you want to go, then go to the Sailing Search, which is where you can actually book.
 If you want to get a sense of what the fares might be before the booking stage, try using this fare estimator, which is a very helpful tool (especially if you’re looking to book a cabin).

-- Get to the Bellingham terminal early (they start boarding around 3pm).
-Boarding early makes the whole experience more relaxed and gives you time to settle in (especially if you’re not in a cabin and need to find a space for the journey) and get to know the ship before departing.
+- Get to the Bellingham terminal early.
+Boarding early makes the whole experience more relaxed and gives you time to settle in.
+This is especially true if you’re not in a cabin and need to find a space for the journey.
+Spend a few minutes getting to know the ship before departing.
 If you take Amtrak from Seattle or Everett and arrive in the morning, you can stow your luggage in lockers at the Bellingham ferry terminal and explore Bellingham for a few hours.

 - Pack as lightly as possible, but don’t cut out necessary things! (see “what to pack” below)